rafgarciaa/Tetris/README.md

 Empty slots are represented with a 0 and `merged` pieces represent a value (1 - 7) depending which kind of piece it is.

-"`Merged`" pieces are static pieces that are not moving.
-If you look closely, the dropping I piece on the right has not been "`merged`" onto the board yet.
+`Merged` pieces are static pieces that are not moving.
+If you look closely, the dropping I piece on the right has not been `merged` onto the board yet.

 ### Piece Rotation
 Each piece is represented using a matrix.
 This is how the T-piece looks like visually: